msub2/awesome-webxr/README.md

 *Projects centered around artistic creations.*

 - [Brushwork VR](https://brushworkvr.com/) - A VR app that simulates the process of painting with a virtual canvas, palette, color mixing, and more.
-- [SoulPaint](https://hatsumi.netlify.app/) - A VR app that provides you with 3D drawing tools and a virtual body to illustrate lived experiences.
 - [Silk Brush](https://www.silkbrush.app/) - A port of Tilt Brush to WebXR with plans for future extensions.
 - [VARTISTE](https://vartiste.xyz/) - A VR app for 2D drawing and image editing, and 3D model texturing.